merterbak/stroke-prediction-model/README.md

 ##Dependencies
 The following dependencies are required to run the code in this repository:

+- Python
-- pandas
+- Pandas
-- seaborn
+- Seaborn
-- scipy
+- Scipy
-- numpy
+- Numpy
-- matplotlib
+- Matplotlib
-- scikit-learn
+- Scikit-learn
-- imbalanced-learn
+- Imbalanced-learn
-- xgboost
+- Xgboost
-- lightgbm
+- Lightgbm
-- catboost
+- Catboost

 ## Table of Contents